Academic Year Funding

 Research Assistants to Fordham Law Faculty

-A significant number of Fordham Law faculty members are engaged in scholarship, legal practice, and policy work on a broad range of pubic interest issues.
+A significant number of Fordham Law faculty members are engaged in scholarship, legal practice, and policy work on a broad range of public interest issues.